Northern Knights vs Central Districts Dream11 Team Prediction: Captain And Vice-Captain For Today's Ford Trophy Match

 Dream11 Team Prediction

-TOSS – The toss between Northern Knights and Central Districts will take place at 3:00 AM IST.
+TOSS – The toss between Northern Knights and Central Districts will take place at 3:00 AM IST on November 29.

 Time: 3:30 AM IST.